List of Madagascar (franchise) characters

-This is a list of characters from the DreamWorks Animation franchise of Madagascar films and the TV shows.
+This is a list of characters from the DreamWorks Animation franchise of Madagascar films and TV shows.

 Concept and creation

-Tom McGrath explained in an interview that the intention of Madagascar was not to take a political stance on whether "zoos are bad and the wild is better, or that the wild is bad," but to show "the most extreme 'fish out of water' story that (they) could do".
-McGrath stated "the basic irony to the story is that, you think animals do belong in the wild, but if they're so accustomed to civility, they wouldn't know where food even came from," and the animals were meant to "love the zoo and to love where they are because they've got" 5,000 sqft "right off Fifth Avenue".
+Tom McGrath explained in an interview that the intention of Madagascar was not to take a political stance on whether "zoos are bad and the wild is better, or that the wild is bad", but to show "the most extreme 'fish out of water' story that (they) could do".
+McGrath stated "the basic irony to the story is that, you think animals do belong in the wild, but if they're so accustomed to civility, they wouldn't know where food even came from", and the animals were meant to "love the zoo and to love where they are because they've got" 5,000 sqft "right off Fifth Avenue".

 McGrath also described, during the research of Madagascar, they "found these crazy, weird animals that were already cartoons in their own right."